MoroProductionsDev/Web-Automation/README.md

    Note:
    Thread sleep where implemented to make each step more visible.
-   Without it data will be filled to quickle.
+   Without it data will be filled too quickle.
-   Some elements become visible after an action is executed and requires a small pause before being visible in the DOM.
+   Some elements become visible after an action is executed and requires a small pause before they are visible in the DOM.

 Submitted by: <Raul Rivero Rubio>